Get a Precision Second Opinion now!

 In fact, her public system oncologist claimed she had even gone as far as to call the drug maker but was told that Lisa could not receive the drug for free because she was at an advanced stage of disease.

 Regardless, Lisa was thrilled that her public system oncologist had agreed with our conclusions for interim treatment.

 Based on our research and experience with these drugs, we knew that the drug makers of these drugs often had compassionate access programs and that, although some of these drugs may be available individually via clinical trials, we could more than likely get most of them provided for free by the manufacturers.

 We then had Lisa contact a community based oncologist that we worked with, and together we were able to provide her with access to palbociclib, fulvestrant and letrozole.

-Unfortunately, she had to pay for the zometa out of pocket, which typically costs less than $800 per year.
+Lisa did need to pay for the Zometa out of pocket, which typically costs less than $800 per year.

 During the course of her treatment, Lisa’s DNA sequencing results came in.

 As we suspected, the tumour DNA sequencing confirmed that the quadruple drug regimen we had originally suggested would provide significant benefits for Lisa.

 Furthermore, Lisa had a BRCA2 mutation that had previously been missed by her public oncologist and BCCA’s inherited genetic testing program.
 We had suspected that due to her young age, Lisa was more than likely harbouring an inherited genetic mutation as it is unlikely for a person with a healthy lifestyle under the age of 50 to get cancer.